 We believe in pushing this even further…

 This project doesn't stop at knowing about your body.
-Perhaps even more importantly, it's about the challenging the stigma surrounding menstruation and womanhood which subjugate women and girls to places of inferiority in our societies.
-We work to challenging the idea that menstruation makes women unclean, untouchable, unworthy, and inferior.
+Perhaps even more importantly, it's about challenging the stigma surrounding menstruation and womanhood which subjugate women and girls to places of inferiority in our societies.
+We work to challenge the idea that menstruation makes women unclean, untouchable, unworthy, and inferior.

 We believe in celebrating girls because of their bodies not in-spite of them.
 We don't aim to simply educate girls; we aim to empower them.
 This is why we have structured our Menstrual Education Campaign (MEC) the way that we have.

 What is the MEC?